 Pruning -- Like with most bushes, removing lower branches encourages upward growth from the highest stems, while cutting back the tallest stem will encourage lower branches to develop.

 Pests to watch for -- Spider mites (tiny "dots" and webbing under the leaves), aphids, whitefly.
 Try using insecticidal soap spray before using stronger remedies.

-If you have any questions or problems, please email me.
+If you have questions or problems, feel free to contact me.

 Enjoy your plant!